-Budgets can take many forms and serve many functions.
-Budgets can provide the basis for detailed sales targets, staffing plans, inventory production, cash investment/borrowing, capital expenditures (for plant assets, etc.), and so on.
-Budgets provide benchmarks against which to compare actual results and develop corrective measures.
-Budgets give managers “preapproval” for execution of spending plans.
-Budgets allow managers to provide forward-looking guidance to investors and creditors.
-Budgets are necessary to convince banks and other lenders to extend credit.
+Budgets can take many forms and serve many functions, providing the basis for detailed sales targets, staffing plans, inventory production, cash investment/borrowing, capital expenditures (for plant assets, etc.), and so on.
+Budgets provide benchmarks against which to compare actual results and develop corrective measures; give managers “preapproval” for execution of spending plans; and allow managers to provide forward-looking guidance to investors and creditors.
+Budgets are necessary to persuade banks and other lenders to extend credit.
 This chapter will illustrate the master budget, which is a comprehensive set of documents specifying sales targets, production activities, and financing actions.
 These documents lead to forward-looking financial statements (e.g., projected balance sheet).
 Other types of budgets (e.g., flexible budgets) are covered in subsequent chapters.

 Medium and larger organizations invariably rely on budgets.
 This is equally true in business, government, and not-for-profit organizations.
 The budget provides a formal quantitative expression of expectations.
 It is an essential facet of the planning and control process.
 Without a budget, an organization will be highly inefficient and ineffective.